KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_846051562517168218_854022298591821844_transcript-blocked-crit-hit-procs.html)

 **Finding:**
-Attacks blocked by enemy shields are still counted at scoring a CRITical hit and therefore activate abilities with a CRIT hit as condition
+Attacks blocked by enemy shields are still counted at scoring a Critical hit and therefore activate abilities with a CRIT hit as condition

 **Evidence:**